TTATPuOT/clean-wp-template/README.md

-your-clean-template-3
+TTATPuOT WP Template Fish, based on clean-template-3
 =================

-This is clean WordPress theme with minimal bootstrap3 html5 markup for fast development starting yours project on WordPress.

-Contain only the necessary and sufficient set of files and functionality.

-Suitable for those who often makes sites on WordPress and beginners to understand how it works.
+All credits to <a href="https://github.com/saxap">saxap</a>.
+This is just my fish for bootstrap develop new templates.

-Donate - <a href="http://dontforget.pro/donate/" target="_blank">thanks dontforget.pro</a>
+Donate author <a href="http://dontforget.pro/donate/" target="_blank">on dontforget.pro</a>